-3.2 Unbiased conjunctive constraints
+3.2.
+Unbiased conjunctive constraints

-Because we are interested in how little inductive bias is needed to account for the facts, the constraint set in this model is chosen to be as generic as possible, following Gluck and Bower (1988a, 1988b).
+Because we are interested in how little inductive bias is needed to account for the facts, the constraint set in this model is chosen to be as generic as possible, following Gluck and Bower (1988a, b).
 In a stimulus space defined by N binary features F_1, \ldots, F_N , a conjunctive constraint $(\alpha_1 F_1, \ldots, \alpha_N F_N)$ is one that targets any stimulus which matches it feature for feature.
 Each coefficient α can have the values +, -, or \pm (i.e., "don't care").
 A conjunctive constraint of order k on N features is one that has exactly k coefficients that are not \pm .
-(In Fig. 4, the constraint [+voice] is a conjunctive constraint of order 1, while the constraint [+voice] \wedge [Cor] is a conjunctive constraint of order 2.)
+(In Fig. 4, the constraint [+voice] is a conjunctive constraint of order 2.)
 Finally, the complete conjunctive constraint set on N features is the set of all conjunctive constraints on N features, with orders from 0 to N (a total of 3^N distinct constraints).
 An example is shown in Table 1.
-The learners investigated here use only such complete conjunctive constraint sets.
+The learners investigated here use only such complete conjunctive sets.